 Cadet 3 Elongated is as good a compact toilet as any especially when it comes to water consumption.
 It uses only 1.28 gallons per flush, and despite the lack of specialized flushing mechanisms, it still does a decent job of it.

-Its oversized 3-inch flush valve, which has a chemical-resistant flapper, is more durable and therefore better value for money.
+Its oversized 3-inch toilet flush valve, which has a chemical-resistant flapper, is more durable and therefore better value for money.
 The overall design is decent, and the build quality is definitely respectable, though don’t expect to be turning any heads with its basic two-piece design.
 It is just a toilet, after all.

 - Powerful, clog-free flush